coderefinery/talk-general/talk.md

 - Allow code to be cited
 - Document examples

-### If your friends/customers code
+### If your friends/customers/colleagues code

 - Please let them know about us: [coderefinery.org](http://coderefinery.org)

 ### For those who decide about budgets

-- Help us to remove obstacles and launch services that the community needs
+- Help us to remove obstacles and launch long-term services that the community needs

 ---